Posts

 Image

 To His Excellency Sir Frederick Aloysius Weld, K. C. M. G., Governor and Commander-in-Chief of the Straits Settlements, etc, etc. The Humble Petition of Yap Teck Loy of Kuala Lumpur Sheweth: 1.
 That your petitioner is now of the age of forty-six years and was born at Canton in the Empire of China.
-2. That your petitioner is the Captain of the Chinese at Kuala Lumpur, and has resided in Malacca about seven years and afterwards in Kuala Lumpur aforesaid where he now resides for 18 years, four years of which time as a merchant and 14 years as the Captain of the Chinese.
+2. That your petitioner is the Captain of the Chinese at Kuala Lumpur, and has resided in Malacca about 7 years and afterwards in Kuala Lumpur aforesaid where he now resides for 18 years, 4 years of which time as a merchant and 14 years as the Captain of the Chinese.
 3. That your petitioner was married at Malacca aforesaid and has had issue, to wit four children.
 4. That your petitioner has permanently settled in Kuala Lumpur and is the largest landed proprietor here and is under British protection.
-Your petitioner therefore humbly pray that your Excellency may be pleased to grant him the privileges of naturalizati...
+Your petitioner therefore humbly pray that your Excellency may be pleased to grant him the privileges of naturalization unde...

 Five-gun salute given to Yap Ah Loy (1885)